Last Updated on

 You may also like to wear compression stockings which aid in keeping the blood flowing and prevent swelling.

 It’s a perfect time to catch up on some reading, magazines, audio books, podcasts, tv programs or movies, play games, crosswords and the like that you haven’t had a chance to enjoy for a while.
-You must keep yourself entertained when awake, so come prepared and make use of the time you have available.
+You must keep yourself entertained when awake to help pass the hours, so come prepared and make use of the time you have available.

-You don’t want to rely on the inflight entertainment service, as it may not work properly, may not have much that interests you, or you’ve already seen what is showing.
+You don’t want to rely on the inflight entertainment service, as it may not work properly, or it may not have much that interests you, or you may have already seen what is showing.
 So download your preferred entertainment on your phone/tablet/laptop prior to travelling, so you don’t have to worry about needing wi-fi.

 Make sure to bring a portable battery charger pack and cables to keep your devices going for the long haul.